On this page

 You can have a relative, friend or a lawyer to represent you during your appeal.
 Alternatively, as a worker, the Workers' Advocate or a union representative can represent you during the process.

 If you would like someone else to represent you, we need you to complete the Authorization of a Representative form to show us that you authorize their involvement.

-The Workers’ Advocate is appointed by the Minister of Justice and acts independently of the Yukon Workers’ Compensation Health and Safety Board.
+The Workers’ Advocate is appointed by the Minister of Justice and acts independently of the Workers’ Safety and Compensation Board.

 They provide advice and support to injured workers and to dependents of workers who are killed on the job.
 The Workers’ Advocate: